keyfactor-pub/terraform-provider-keyfactor/docs/resources/certificate.md

 ### Read-Only

 - **certificate_pem** (String) PEM formatted certificate
+- **certificate_chain** (String) PEM formatted certificate chain
+- **private_key** (String) PEM PKCS#1 if RSA, or PEM formatted according to RFC5915 if ECC.
+Field is populated if cert_template has KeyRetention set to a value other than None, and the certificate was not enrolled using a CSR.
 - **issuer_dn** (String) Issuer distinguished name that signed the certificate
 - **keyfactor_id** (Number) Keyfactor certificate ID
 - **keyfactor_request_id** (Number) Keyfactor request ID necessary for deploying certificate